wiremock/wiremock/docs-v2/_docs/configuration.md

 // Set the keystore containing the HTTPS certificate .keystorePath("/path/to/https-certs-keystore.jks")

+// Set the password to the keystore.
+Note: the behaviour of this changed in version 2.27.0.
+// Previously this set Jetty's key manager password, whereas now it sets the keystore password value.
+.keystorePassword("verysecret!")

-// Set the password to the keystore .keystorePassword("verysecret!")
+// Set the password to the Jetty's key manager.
+Note: added in version 2.27.0.
+.keyManagerPassword("donttell")

 // Set the keystore type
 .keystoreType("BKS")